pal03377/master-thesis/thesis.typ

 === CoFee Module
 We largely keep the architecture of the CoFee module as proposed by Bernius et al.~#cite("cofee", "cofee2") and Michel~@atheneLoadBalancer.
 Notably, Michel contributed a _Load Balancer_ that efficiently distributes incoming requests among the CoFee modules for _Segmentation_, _Embedding_, and _Clustering_~@atheneLoadBalancer.
 The load balancer is highly coupled with the CoFee modules, which is why we cannot use it in Athena directly.
-To enhance compatibility, we introduce a _Module Adapter_ that provides a unified interface for the CoFee module to the Athena system.
+To enhance compatibility, we introduce a CoFee Adapter_ that provides a unified interface for the CoFee module to the Athena system.

-Both the existing CoFee module and the new Module Adapter are based on the FastAPI framework.
+Both the existing CoFee module, called "Athena-CoFee", and the new CoFee Adapter are based on the FastAPI framework.

 #figure(
   image("figures/subsystem-decomposition-cofee-module.svg", width: 80%),